authzed/workshops/update-vews-authorization/README.md

 }
 ```

+Now that we have the list of Products that the user can delete, we need to update the dashboard.
 Let's modify the code in the `products-table.tsx` to get a list of Product IDs that are delete-able.
 We can perform this once when the app is mounted:

 ```